microsoft/azure-shortcuts-for-java/README.md

 The shortcuts library supports APIs for both the "modern" ARM (Azure Resource Model) model as well as the "classic" ASM (Azure Service Model), using similar API patterns whenever reasonable.

-*Note: the ASM portion might not be developed much further and might not be released to the public.*
+> :warning: **NOTE**: the ASM portion might not be developed much further and might not be released to the public.

 A lot of short code samples are in the packages `com.microsoft.azure.shortcuts.resources.samples` [for ARM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/resources/samples) and `com.microsoft.azure.shortcuts.services.samples` [for ASM](https://github.com/Microsoft/azure-shortcuts-for-java/tree/master/src/com/microsoft/azure/shortcuts/services/samples).